jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 </div>
 <p style="text-align: center;">Illustration on the behavior of various learning rates, from [22].</p>

+#### Other parameters

+There are many other parameters that may affect the learning process.
+We will not detail them here, but the interested student should read about them.
+These include:

+- Weight Decay
+- Weight initialization
+- Momentum

+[22] contains several tips on how to optimize all these paremeters (Hyperparameter optimization Section).

+#### Adaptative learning methods

+The number of learning parameters to be fit has motivated the appearence of learning methods which adapt these parameters automatically.
+These are used instead of stochastic gradient descent, and sometimes can simplify the parameter tuning process significantly.

+- Adagrad
+- Adadelta
+- RMSprop
+- Adam

 <a name='bib'></a>
 ## Bibliography

 [1] [McCulloch, Warren S., and Walter Pitts.
 "A logical calculus of the ideas immanent in nervous activity."
 The bulletin of mathematical biophysics 5.4 (1943): 115-133.](http://vordenker.de/ggphilosophy/mcculloch_a-logical-calculus.pdf)